Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: A Review of Deterministic Broadcast Algorithms

 \Paragraph{Three broadcast algorithms.}

-We start with three deterministic distributed algorithms for channels without jamming that are already known in the literature.
-These algorithms can be described as follows.
+We start with a summary of three deterministic distributed algorithms for channels without jamming that are already known in the literature.
+These are the algorithms \textsc{RRW}, \textsc{SRR} and \textsc{MBTF}, which can be described as follows.

-Algorithm \textsc{Round-Robin-Withholding} (\textsc{RRW}) is a full-sensing (non-adaptive) algorithm for channels without collision detection.
+Algorithm \textsc{Round-Robin-Withholding} (\textsc{RRW}) is a non-adaptive algorithm for channels without collision detection.
 It operates in a round-robin fashion, in that the stations gain access to the channel in the cyclic order of their names.
-Once a station gets access to the channel by transmitting successfully, it withholds the channel to unload all the packets in its queue.
-A silent round is a signal to the next station, in the cyclic order of names, to take over.
+A station with the right to transmit is said to hold a conceptual \emph{token}.
+Once a station receives the token then it withholds the channel to unload all the packets in its queue.
+A silent round is a signal for the next station, in the cyclic order of names, to take over the token.
 Algorithm \textsc{RRW} was introduced in~\cite{ChlebusKR-TALG12} and showed to be universal, that is, stable for injection rates smaller than~$1$.